bjmcnabb/bjmcnabb/README.md

 ### Hi!
-I'm an oceanographer with a passion for music, soccer & programming. :guitar: :soccer: :ocean:
+I'm an oceanographer with a passion for music, soccer & programming! :guitar: :soccer: :ocean:
 ### My work focuses mainly on machine learning and instrument automation, with the occasional dabbling in full stack development on the side.
 #
 <p float="left">